 Don't forget to Save your category and check it on the front end.
 That's it, you've translated the blog category in Shopify.

-Now when people browse through your website in different store views, they will
+Now when people browse through your website in different store views, they will be

 You don't see the power of the table of contents until you stumble upon a blog post you can't navigate.
 A table of contents helps you structure your blog posts and helps customers quickly find the content they need.